Washington Univerisity’s Top-Ranked BS in Business Administration

 Earn your degree at a business school with distinct advantages.

 Olin’s BSBA program delivers on its promises.
 Ask undergraduates and alumni, and they’ll tell you the business school is what it says it is: a welcoming community where students really matter.

-The BSBA curriculum focuses on critical thinking and problem-solving through the various business disciplines.
+why olin video The BSBA curriculum focuses on critical thinking and problem-solving through the various business administration disciplines.
 But it also provides remarkable opportunities to engage with professors, dig deep into specialty areas, customize course work with electives, immerse yourself in global programs, and collaborate with organizations of all types and sizes.
 Together, these qualities create a challenging, supportive undergraduate experience – and an incredible launching pad for your future career.

 Collaboration over competition

 At Olin, your classmates have your back.
 Your fellow BSBAs – smart, focused students from 30-plus U.S. states and Puerto Rico, and seven-plus countries – value teamwork and collaboration in addition to personal achievement.